constantinpape/heimdall/README.md

 from heimdall import view_container path = '/path/to/file.h5'  # or .n5/.zarr
 # Display all 3d datasets in the container.
-# To exclude certain datasets, pass their names as list `exclude_names`.
+# To exclude selected datasets, pass their names as list `exclude_names`.
 # To only show selected datasets, pass their names as list `include_names`.
 view_container(path, ndim=3)
 ```